In addition to satisfying the University’s general entrance requirement, including English language requirements, applicants must:

 - Be working in a clinical area that is relevant to the programme they are undertaking for the full duration of their studies.
 (During their studies, if the student's relevant clinical employment ceases or where they are unable to attend work in the necessary clinical setting for any period of time (exceeding 3 months), then they are required to notify the programme team immediately in order that appropriate arrangements can be made.
 In the case of temporary absence but continued relevant clinical employment, leave of absence (Interruption of Studies) and/or extensions shall be considered.

 Months of entry

-This programme aims to offer knowledge and expertise to enhance evidence-based practice and to be able to teach others, especially from an interprofessional perspective.
-The course does not attempt to incorporate all surgical specialities but draws together a collection of fundamental information in an e-Learning format.
-The course provides a transition in knowledge between theory and the students own clinical practice.
-Emphasis is placed on the general principles of surgical practice rather than on the management of specific conditions.
+It aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
+The course draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.

-An e-Learning, inter-professional course for Registered Nurses, Doctors, Operating Department Practitioners and all other healthcare professionals.
-The taught component introduces the student to the multifaceted nature of caring for surgical patients, from admission through to discharge.
-The modular approach allows students to evaluate care from an evidence-based perspective, starting with admission and preoperative preparation through to postoperative care and discharge.
-Professional issues, including clinical governance and inter-professional practice, will be covered.
-Some of the modules are core; others allow student choice.
-The e-Learning assessments are structured to allow students to evaluate the topic in relation to their practice areas of interest and professional base.
+The taught component introduces you to the multifaceted nature of caring for surgical patients, from admission through to discharge.
+The modular approach allows you to evaluate care from an evidence-based perspective, starting with admission and preoperative preparation through to postoperative care and discharge.
+Professional issues, including clinical governance and inter-professional practice, are also covered.
+The e-learning assessments are structured to enable you to evaluate the topic in relation to your practice areas of interest and professional base.

 Qualification and course duration